Christchurch Central City: Heritage buildings

 The central city has a large number of registered heritage buildings that are either listed with Heritage New Zealand or are noted in the Christchurch City Plan.
 A large number of these buildings have been significantly damaged by the 2010 and 2011 earthquakes.
 Some heritage buildings collapsed during the February earthquake (e.g. the Stone Chamber of the Canterbury Provincial Council Buildings), many have been demolished already (e.g. St Elmo Courts, The Press Building or St Luke's Church), and for many heritage buildings, the fate is as yet unclear (e.g. the Peterborough Centre.)
 McLean's Mansion in Manchester Street, a 53-room dwelling built in 1900 for 78-year-old bachelor Allan McLean, is currently threatened with demolition.

 Population

 The central city prior to the 2010–2011 earthquakes had an increasing residential population.
 The last four New Zealand censuses had the usual resident population on 30 June recorded as follows:

-The Christchurch City Council alongside Otakaro Limited is trying to revitalise the central city.
+The Christchurch City Council alongside Ōtākaro Limited is trying to revitalise the central city.
 The Council aspires to have 30,000 residents living within the Four Avenues by 2026.
 When the historic census population (for 1996, 2001 and 2006) is plotted and extrapolated to 2026, and compared to the required growth to reach a projected population of 30,000 residents by 2026, it becomes clear that this is an ambitious goal.
 Entire city blocks have been earmarked for residential development, as well as private developments, aiming toward this goal.